 Established in 1989.
 Incorporated in 2008.
 Reorganized in 2012.
-The Clear Creek County Tourism Bureau has a contractual agreement with the Board of County Commissioners to utilize proceeds from the 2% lodging tax received for advertising and marketing tourism in Clear Creek County as well as a small allocated portion of the County sales tax revenues received.
+The Clear Creek County Tourism Bureau has a contractual agreement with the Board of County Commissioners to utilize proceeds from the 2% lodging tax received for advertising and marketing tourism in Clear Creek County.

 Our Current Board of Directors